3t8U/ruby_wk6_project/README.md

 * _Open your web browser to Localhost:3000_

+* _Open up Postman and enter the following credentials into the params: email : admin@mail.com password : 123123123 _

+* _In the Postman console enter the token : eyJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoyLCJleHAiOjE1ODA2MDAwMjZ9.JAyzoX4q4hvPsf2dMstcPbIwxER6cjxzxhUdJureaVg
+as a "bearer token" in the authentication section _

-* _Open up Postman and enter the following address into the address bar http://localhost:3000 + either [/parks] , [/restaurants] or [/shops] to start accessing the API's data._
+* _In Postman enter the following address into the address bar http://localhost:3000 + either [/parks] , [/restaurants] or [/shops] to start accessing the API's data._